pingswept/me30-website/content/notes/pcb.md

 10. Roughly arrange the parts the way you want them.
 11. Place mechanically critical components.
 12. Place the rest of the components and route traces between everything.
 13. Run a design rule check (DRC).
+(Kicad calls this an ERC, but nobody else does.)
 14. Repeat cycle: schematic/footprints -> gen. netlist -> read netlist -> tweak layout -> run DRC
 15. Submit .kicad_pcb file to OSH Park (or possibly generate Gerber files for another manufacturer).